spritesworkshop/data-compressor/README.md

 DEFLATE/Zlib module not created by me, [see the original asset here](https://create.roblox.com/store/asset/5649237524)

 ## How to use
-Either download the rbxm from the [Releases](https://github.com/EmK530/DCM/releases) section, or set it up yourself with the 4 source scripts.<br>
+You have to set it up yourself with the 4 source scripts.<br>
-DCM is the main script you will be requiring.
-If you are setting up manually,<br>the three other scripts should be children of the DCM module as demonstrated.<br>
+NetShrink is the main script you will be requiring.
+The three other scripts should be children of the DCM module as demonstrated.<br>
 <img src="https://i.imgur.com/GJjvz2y.png"><br>

 ## Initalizing DCM